puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

 }
 ```

-### Example: Building a flat fact progressively with addition
+An example of building a flat fact progressively with addition:

 ``` ruby
 Facter.add(:total_free_memory_mb, :type => :aggregate) do